You are driving your car and suddenly the EPC light is displaying (often together with the engine light) on your

 Will it damage my engine?
 Is it dangerous to drive with?
 How much will it cost to repair my car?

-In this article, you will learn everything you have to know about the EPC light to fix it.
+In this article, you will learn everything you need to know about the EPC light to fix it.

-The Volkswagen EPC light is often showing up together with the Engine, ABS or ESP Light depending on where the problem is located.
+The Volkswagen EPC light often shows up together with the Engine, ABS or ESP Light depending on where the problem is located.